/terms/bm25 · 4 min read · advanced

 What is BM25?

-BM25 (Best Matching 25) is a probabilistic ranking function1 developed in the 1990s by Stephen Robertson, Karen Spärck Jones, and colleagues at City University London.
-It scores documents against a query based on three signals: term frequency (does the document mention the query terms a lot?), inverse document frequency (are those terms rare across the corpus?), and document length normalization (penalize matches in extremely long documents).
+BM25 (Best Matching 25) is a probabilistic ranking function1 introduced in 1994 by Stephen Robertson and Steve Walker2 in the Okapi information retrieval system at City University London (with foundational contributions from Karen Spärck Jones).
+It scores documents against a query based on three signals: term frequency (does the document mention the query terms a lot, with diminishing returns past a small number of occurrences), inverse document frequency (are those terms rare across the corpus), and document length normalization (penalize matches in extremely long documents).

 The formula has two tunable parameters: k1 (controls term-frequency saturation) and b (controls length normalization strength).
 Standard defaults are k1 in the 1.2-2.0 range (1.2 is the most cited single value) and b=0.75; engines tune these per-corpus.